 What about UHS-II cards?

-The a9, a7III and a7RIII have a UHS-II slot along with a UHS-I slot.
 The UHS-II standard is over 3x faster than UHS-I and will work in your a6x00 camera.
-However, using a UHS-II card in an a6x00 camera will not change the write speed of the camera, but using a UHS-II card reader, you can transfer your photos to your computer a lot faster.
+However, using a UHS-II card in an a6x00 camera will not change the write speed of the camera.
+On the flip side, using a UHS-II card reader, you can transfer your photos to your computer a lot faster.
 So, if it’s for transfer speed or future proofing, and you’re not very cost sensitive, a UHS-II card is an acceptable option.
 In this case, I like the Sony Tough-M cards.
 They do cost twice as much per gig, but that’s actually a *LOT* less of a difference than it was a year ago.
 It won’t be long before the price difference is negligible.

 Some addition advice: